Azure-Samples/aci-dotnet-create-container-groups-using-private-registry/README.md

 ---
-services: Aci
+services: Container-Instance
-platforms: .Net
+platforms: dotnet
 author: milismsft
 ---

-# Getting Started with Aci - Manage With Azure Container Registry - in .Net #
+# Create Container Group using images from a private registry using C# #

           Azure Container Instance sample for managing container groups with private image repositories.
            - Create an Azure Container Registry to be used for holding the Docker images